The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.

 WCAG 2.0 | December 11, 2008 | 12 guidelines organized under four principles (i.e., perceivable, operable, understandable, and robust) and 61 success criteria. |

-WCAG 2.1 | June 5, 2018 | backwards-compatible with WCAG 2.0 and includes 17 additional success criteria covering mobile accessibility (5 new success criteria), low vision (2 new success criteria), and cognitive and learning disabilities (10 new success criteria.) |
+WCAG 2.1 | June 5, 2018 | backwards compatible with WCAG 2.0 and includes 17 additional success criteria covering mobile accessibility (5 new success criteria), low vision (2 new success criteria), and cognitive and learning disabilities (10 new success criteria.) |

 WCAG 2.2 | October 5, 2023 | WCAG 2.2 is backwards-compatible with WCAG 2.1 and includes 9 new Success Criteria.
 It has deprecated and removed the 4.1.1 success criterion (i.e., Parsing.) |

 WCAG 3.0 | unreleased | While there is a lot of overlap between 2.X and 3.0, 3.0 includes additional tests and different scoring mechanisms.
 As a result, 3.0 is not backwards compatible with 2.X.
 3.0 does not supersede 2.2 and previous versions; rather, it is an alternative set of guidelines.
 Once these guidelines become a W3C Recommendation, the W3C will advise developers, content creators and policy makers to use WCAG 3.0 in order to maximize future applicability of accessibility efforts.
-However, content that conforms to earlier versions of WCAG continue to conform to those versions. |
+However, content that conforms to earlier versions of WCAG continues to conform to those versions. |

 For a list of the 61 success criteria in WCAG 2.0, the 17 additional success criteria in WCAG 2.1, and the nine additional success criteria in WCAG 2.1, kindly visit the Success Criteria for WCAG 2.0, 2.1, and 2.2 page.

 This list is not meant to be comprehensive or authoritative.
-More suggestions to come.

 It can be overwhelming to start remediating a large legacy site.
 For those cases, here are some suggestions for prioritizing remediation: